-- Evaluating the effectiveness and implementation of key actuarial controls, including integrity of the key data used, estimates and assumptions made by actuary including claims ratios and expected frequency of claims and management's review of the estimates. - Evaluating whether the group's actuarial methodologies were reasonable and consistent with prior periods. - Obtaining audit evidence over the data and process for estimating reinsurance recoveries on outstanding claims and evaluated the reasonability of estimates and calculations. - Determining whether the coronavirus pandemic was a condition in existence at the year- end date versus being a non-adjusting subsequent event. - Evaluating management's assessment that no material uncertainty exists related to going concern basis of accounting. - Determining the potential impact of the coronavirus outbreak on the valuation of assets and liabilities, including specific accounting decisions to; or make other significant adjustments to Financial Statement Areas. - Determining the adequacy of nature and extent of subsequent event disclosures
+Key audit matters (Cont'd) How our audit addressed the matter (Cont'd) In particular, judgement arises over the estimation of Evaluating the effectiveness and implementation payments for claims that have been incurred at the of key actuarial controls, including integrity of the reporting date but have not yet been reported to the key data used, estimates and assumptions made group (IBNR).
+There is generally less information by actuary including claims ratios and expected available in relation to these claims.
+Classes of frequency of claims and management's review of business where there is a greater length of time the estimates. between the initial claim event and settlement also tend to display greater variability between initial Evaluating whether the group's actuarial estimates and final settlement. methodologies were reasonable and consistent with prior periods.
+The valuation of outstanding claims relies on the quality of the underlying data.
+It involves complex and Obtaining audit evidence over the data and subjective judgements about future events, both process for estimating reinsurance recoveries on internal and external to the business, for which outstanding claims and evaluated changes in assumptions can result in material impacts reasonability of estimates and calculations. to the estimates.
+The valuation of reinsurance assets requires a significant level of judgement, given its inherent dependence on underlying estimates of gross outstanding claims.
+2. The recent novel corona virus pandemic outbreak Determining whether the coronavirus pandemic was and its potential impact to the business a condition in existence at the year- end date versus operations being a non-adjusting subsequent event.
+The novel coronavirus (COVID-19) outbreak developed Evaluating management's assessment that no subsequent to the year end, presents a significant material uncertainty exists related to going concern challenge for Fiji and the entire world.
+The impact of basis of accounting. the coronavirus outbreak on public life and the economy in Fiji is expected to affect the overall operations of the Determining the potential impact of the coronavirus holding company and the group including its liquidity and outbreak on the valuation of assets and liabilities, cash flows for 2020 financial year. including specific accounting decisions to; or make other significant adjustments to Financial We have considered this as a key audit matter given Statement Areas. the significance of this crisis and likely implications to businesses and operations.
+Determining the adequacy of nature and extent of subsequent event disclosures